acvmn/NenOS/README.md

 # NenOS

-This repository contains files for operating system "NenOS" making on assembly language.
+This repository contains files for operating system "NenOS" on assembly language.

 ## Commands
 - ABOUT - displaying information about the system.